lisajennykrieg/lisajennykrieg.github.io/research.md

 share: false
 ---

-I am currently transitioning between various anthropological research projects.
+I am currently involved in several research projects.

+Since October 2016, I'm working as a postdoctoral researcher in the research group of [Prof. Julia Verne][verne] at the [Department of Geography][geobonn] of the University of Bonn, which focuses on translocality, digitality, and human-environment relations in the
+Western Indian Ocean.
+I'll be researching the trade with endangered animals and the role of the internet, combining ethnographic research and digital methods.

+Since May 2015, and until the end of 2016, I'm also working as a postdoctoral researcher at the [Chemical Youth][chem] project at the [Anthropology Department][uvaanthro] of the University of Amsterdam with [Prof. Anita Hardon][anita].
+My work there explores the possibilities of integrating digital and computational methods with ethnography, and is inspired by cooperations with the [DMI Amsterdam][dmi], the [Utrecht Data School][uds], the [Density Design Lab Milan][density], and [Calibro Design Lab][calibro].

-In May, I submitted my PhD thesis on social memory in Germany at the [Anthropology Department][utrechtanthro] at Utrecht University, which I'm planning to defend on the 28th of October 2016.
+In October 2016, I defended my PhD thesis on social memory in Germany at the [Anthropology Department][utrechtanthro] at Utrecht University.
 For my PhD, I conducted fieldwork with young adults in Cologne, in two settings of Holocaust education: at the museum [NS-DOK][nsdok], and at an evening school.

-Since May 2015, I'm also working as a postdoctoral researcher at the [Chemical Youth][chem] project at the [Anthropology Department][uvaanthro] of the University of Amsterdam with [Prof. Anita Hardon][anita].
-My work there explores the possibilities of integrating digital and computational methods with ethnography, and is inspired by cooperations with the [DMI Amsterdam][dmi], the [Utrecht Data School][uds], the [Density Design Lab Milan][density], and [Calibro Design Lab][calibro].

-In October 2016, I'll be joining the research group of [Prof. Julia Verne][verne] at the [Department of Geography][geobonn] of the University of Bonn, which focuses on translocality, digitality, and human-environment relations in the Western Indian Ocean.
-I'll be conducting a research project on the illegal trade with endangered marine fauna and the role of the internet, combining ethnographic research and digital methods.